Vera Kuzmina: Biography

 Kuzmina was born in the village of Yanshikhovo-Norvashi (now in the Yantikovsky District, Chuvashia, Russia) on 16 November 1923.
 During the Great Patriotic War (1941–1943), she worked near Smolensk, in the Moscow region on logging.
 Graduated from the Lunacharsky State Institute of Theater Arts (GITIS) in Moscow.
-The first teacher was the actor of the Moscow Art Theater M. M. Tarkhanov.
+The first teacher was the actor of the Moscow Art Theatre Mikhail Tarkhanov.